 1. Verbal Reasoning

-This section is designed to measure your thinking and cognitive abilities in the form of verbal analogies.
-This part mainly tests how individuals understand and apply vocabulary, reasoning and judgment of logical relationships in language.
+This section is designed to measure your thinking and cognitive abilities through the form of verbal analogies .
+This section mainly tests how individuals understand and apply vocabulary, reasoning and judgment of logical relationships in language.

-Find word pairs that have the same relationship as ‘polar bear - arctic’:
+Find pairs of words that are the same as 'Polar Bear-Ark':

 E. Shark - Ocean

-In this question, the relationship between polar bears and the North Pole is geographical location, and penguins are located in the Antarctic, which conforms to the same geographical relationship.
+Explanation: In this question, the relationship between polar bears and the Arctic is geographically positioned, and the penguins are located in the Antarctic, which conforms to the same geographical location relationship.

 2. Numerical Ability

-This section is designed to assess your ability to understand and process number-related concepts, as well as your understanding of number relationships.
-It typically tests basic arithmetic and numerical reasoning skills.
+This section is designed to evaluate your ability to understand and process digital related concepts , as well as your understanding of digital relationships .
+It usually tests basic arithmetic and numerical inference skills.

-Please choose the correct answer.
-If none is the correct answer, please select answer option e, ‘N’.
+Please select the correct answer.
+If none of them are the correct answers, select the answer options e, 'N'.

 -X - 3 = -8 - 10X